tannerdolby/eleventy-photo-gallery/README.md

 </details>

 ## Contributing
-Feel free to report any issues and contribute to this project by suggesting a new feature or modification.
+Feel free to report any issues and submit feature requests.
 I built this template for others to use so don't hesitate to let me know what you'd like to see added or modified.

-- Open an [issue](https://github.com/tannerdolby/11ty-photo-gallery/issues) for any features/modifications you'd like to see!
+- Open an [issue](https://github.com/tannerdolby/11ty-photo-gallery/issues) for any bugs or feature requests!
 - Have a look at the [contributing guidelines](https://github.com/tannerdolby/11ty-photo-gallery/blob/master/CONTRIBUTING.md) before submitting a PR!